4gboframram/Python-Gelbooru/README.md

 # Python-Gelbooru
 ## An async (and soon sync) wrapper for the Gelbooru API

+This library has been deprecated because of gelbooru changing their api responses.
+I might fix later.

 Everything starts with the `AsyncGelbooru` class.
 It can be used as a context manager.
 Here's an example before showing the full docs